( Parentified Daughters )

 She may be unaware of feeling guilty and unconsciously sabotage her attempts at growing up.
 At the unconscious level, the daughter may feel that in growing up, she is betraying mom.

 Anxiety, depression, or eating disorders may have at their psychological core a daughter who doesn’t feel she has permission to grow up and away from mom.

 Like a Chinese finger trap, the grip only tightens when she tries to get free.
 Attempts to differentiate bring on guilt that constricts and suffocates.

 How does this dynamic play out?

 When the daughter does dare try and pull away from mom, mom grows more and more controlling.
-Mom can’t let go.
+Finally, mom can’t let go.